aws-powertools/powertools-lambda-python/docs/quickstart.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 Successfully created/updated stack - sam-app in eu-central-1
 ```
 This command builds a package and deploy it to your AWS Account.
-You find the API Url against which you can launch requests in the output section.
+You find the API Gateway URL path against which you can launch requests in the output section.
 Now, you can trigger your endpoints.
 ```bash
 > curl https://1234567890.execute-api.eu-central-1.amazonaws.com/Prod/hello
 {"message": "hello unknown!"}%